andrewjfreyer/monitor/README.md

 This way, you're not constantly asking the room for all of your friends.
 Efficient!

-This technique is a very simplified description of how `montior` works for devices like cell phones (friends on a list) and beacons (announce a name out loud).
+This technique is a very simplified description of how `monitor` works for devices like cell phones (friends on a list) and beacons (announce a name out loud).
 This also gives an idea of how `monitor` uses anonymous sounds to reduce the number of times that it has to send inquiries into the Bluetooth environment.

 ___